-where $V(x,r):=m(B(x,r))$ and \end{definition} The heat kernel estimate $\mathrm{HKE}(\Psi_{\beta})$, where $\Psi_{\beta}(r)=r^{\beta}$ arises in various contexts.
+where $V(x,r):=m(B(x,r))$ and \end{definition} The heat kernel estimate $\hyperlink{HKE}{\mathrm{HKE}(\Psi_{\beta})}$, where $\Psi_{\beta}(r):=r^{\beta}$ arises in various contexts.
 For $\beta=2$, it corresponds to the \emph{Gaussian heat kernel estimate}, which holds for Riemannian manifolds with non-negative Ricci curvature \cite{LY86}.
-For $\beta>2$, it corresponds to the \emph{sub-Gaussian heat kernel estimate}, which is valid for diffusions on many fractals, including the Sierpi\'nski gasket \cite{BP88} and the Sierpi\'nski carpet \cite{BB92}.
+For $\beta>2$, it corresponds to the \emph{sub-Gaussian heat kernel estimate}, which is valid for diffusions on many fractals, including the Sierpi\'{n}ski gasket \cite{BP88} and the Sierpi\'{n}ski carpet \cite{BB92}.

 The main result of this paper is as follows.
-See Sections \ref{s.pgh} and \ref{s.mosco} for the definitions of pointed Gromov-Hausdorff convergence and Mosco convergence, respectively.
+See Sections \ref{s.pgh} and \ref{s.mosco} for the definitions of pointed Gromov--Hausdorff convergence and Mosco convergence, respectively.